mariazevedo88/travels-java-api/README.md

 ## Features

-This API provides HTTP endpoints and tools for the following:
+This API provides HTTP endpoint's and tools for the following:

 * Create a Transaction: `POST/financial/v1/transactions`
 * Update a Transaction: `PUT/financial/v1/transactions`